nesi/nesi-webportal-test/nesi_hpc_calculator/README.md

 Configure tests
 ---------------
 Edit features/terrain.py to
-* Configure the URL to the HPC calculator in the variable world.hpc_calc_url.
+* Configure the URL to the HPC calculator in the variable world.hpc_calc_url (default: https://web.dev.nesi.org.nz/hpc-calc)
-* Configure the browser in the variable world.browser.
-Currently, Firefox is used.
+* Configure the browser in the variable world.browser (default: Firefox)

 Run tests
 ---------